dns-stats/draft-dns-capture-format/draft-ietf-dnsop-dns-capture-format-01.md

 ## Malformed packet records

-This optional table records the content of malformed packets.
+This optional table records the original content of malformed packets (see (#malformed-packets)).

 Field | Type | Description
 :-----|:-----|:-----------
 Time offset | A | Packet timestamp as an offset in microseconds and optionally picoseconds from the Block preamble Timestamp.
 Malformed type | Unsigned | The type of malformation.
 The following types are currently defined:
  | | 0.
-Cannot decode packet sufficiently to allow matching (completely malformed).
+Completely malformed packet.
  | | 1.
-Can decode DNS message sufficiently to allow matching, but other parts of the packet content cannot be decoded (partially malformed).
+Partially malformed packet.
 Contents | Byte string | The packet content in wire format.

 # C-DNS to PCAP